STEALTH-Z/fuzzable/README.md

 ## Usage

 Some binary targets may require some sanitizing (ie. signature matching, or identifying functions from inlining), and therefore
 __fuzzable__ primarily uses Binary Ninja as a disassembly backend because of it's ability to effectively solve these problems.
 Therefore, it can be utilized both as a standalone tool and plugin.

-Since Binary Ninja isn't accessible to all and there may be a demand to utilize this in the cloud at scale, an [angr](https://github.com/angr/angr)
+Since Binary Ninja isn't accessible to all and there may be a demand to utilize for security assessments and potentially scaling up in the cloud, an [angr](https://github.com/angr/angr)
 _fallback_ backend is also supported.
-I anticipate to incorporate other disassemblers down the road as well.
+I anticipate to incorporate other disassemblers down the road as well (priority: Ghidra).

 ### Command Line (Standalone)

-If you have Binary Ninja Commercial, be sure to install the API for standalone headless usage:
+If you have Binary Ninja Commercial , be sure to install the API for standalone headless usage:

 ```
 $ python3 /Applications/Binary\ Ninja.app/Contents/Resources/scripts/install_api.py